11 things NYC landlords are required to provide, and 11 they’re not that might surprise you

 Hot water must be provided 365 days per year at a constant minimum temperature of 120 degrees Fahrenheit.

-This issue came up recently during Brick Underground Office Hours—a live forum on a range of renters' rights questions.
-To find out about our next event subscribe to our newsletter.
+This issue came up during Brick Underground Office Hours—a live forum that addressed questions about renter's rights.

 2. Smoke and carbon monoxide detectors

 Landlords must provide and install at least one approved and operational carbon monoxide detector and smoke detector in each apartment.
 “The caveat here is that you—the renter—must maintain a set of working batteries.
-At move-in, the apparatus must be working, but keeping it working is on you,” says Mike Jeneralczuk, an agent at Real NY.
+At move-in, the apparatus must be working, but keeping it working is on you,” said Michael Jeneralczuk, an agent and team leader at Living New York.
 If you break or remove a detector, you are required to replace it.

 3. Fire safety measures